 4. River Wattle (Acacia cognata)

-There are several different cultivars of this particular species, but they all share one trait; their elongated leaves which give a delicate, but structural fog to borders, softening boundaries and helping to filter wind and noise.
+There are several different cultivars of this particular acacia species, but they all share one trait; their elongated leaves which give a delicate, but structural fog to borders, softening boundaries and helping to filter wind and noise.

-While River Wattle is best suited to cooler, damp spaces, they make a great addition to urban gardens.
+While river wattle is best suited to cooler, damp spaces, they make a great addition to urban gardens.

 5. Golden Wattle (Acacia pycnantha)